ifillbrito/idea-make-immutable/README.md

 5. Generation of `getters`.
 6. Generation of `withers` (`withXYZ` Methods).

+## Download
+This plugin can be downloaded from the JetBrains Plugins Repository: [Make Immutable](https://plugins.jetbrains.com/plugin/11436-make-immutable)

 ## Usage

 - **Precondition**: The class must have at least one constructor.